Sandanski–Petrich Valley: Climate and hydrology

-The valley has continental Mediterranean climate and is among the warmest regions of Bulgaria.
-It has the highest average annual temperatures in the country — 13.9 °C in Sandanski and 13.6 °C in Petrich.
-The average January temperature in Sandanski is 2.4 °C and in Petrich — 1.6 °C; average July temperature in Sandanski is 24.6 °C and Petrich — 25.1 °C. The annual amount of precipitation is 534 mm in Sandanski and 670 mm in Petrich, with the maximum in winter, making the region among the driest in Bulgaria.
+The valley has a humid subtropical climate and is among the warmest regions of Bulgaria.
+It has the highest average annual temperatures in the country — 16.3 °C in Sandanski and 15.5 °C in Petrich.
+The average January temperature in Sandanski is 3 °C and in Petrich — 4 °C; average July temperature in Sandanski is 28.6 °C and Petrich — 27.0 °C. The annual amount of precipitation is 527.3 mm in Sandanski and 471 mm in Petrich, with the maximum in winter, making the region among the driest in Bulgaria.
 The snow cover lasts only a few days.

 Sandanski–Petrich Valley is drained by the Struma river and its numerous tributaries from the surrounding mountain ranges, including left tributaries such as: Vlahina reka, Sandanska Bistritsa, Melnishka reka, Pirinska Bistritsa, and right tributaries, such as Tsaparevska reka, Lebnitsa and Strumeshnitsa.
 Significant amounts of groundwater are formed in the alluvial cones at the bottom of the valley.
 Numerous mineral springs gush along the surrounding faults, along which the valley has sunk — near Sandanski, Levunovo, Marikostinovo, Rupite and Petrich.